elastisys/compliantkubernetes/docs/user-guide/dashboard.md

 # Compliant Kubernetes (CK8s) Dashboard

-To facilitate continous compliance, Compliant Kubernetes comes with a "single pane of glass" to present all aspects of the cluster that are relevant for internal or external auditing.
+To facilitate continuous compliance, Compliant Kubernetes comes with a "single pane of glass" to present all aspects of the cluster that are relevant for internal or external auditing.

 The CK8s Dashboard provides different visualizations regarding the state of the cluster.
 It has a set of panels organized and arranged into one or more rows.
 Each panel visualizes different aspect of the system.
 The different visualizations can be broadly divided into the following five categories.